-Ahmad Barari PhD, PEng, Assistant Professor, University of Ontario Institute of Technology
+Ahmad Barari PhD, PE, Assistant Professor, University of Ontario Institute of Technology

 Hossein Gohari, PhD Student, University of Ontario Institute of Technology (UOIT)